 Also, in Figure 7.6, at the BER of 10^{-3} , the total transmit power of the relay network is about 26dB.
 Our analysis of (7.25) indicates that the performance of the relay network should be 10.77dB worse than that of the multiple-antenna system.
 Reading from the plot, we get a 9dB difference.
 At a BER of 10^{-4} , the total transmit power of the relay network is about 30dB.
-Our analysis of (7.25) indicates that the performance of the relay network is about 30dB.
 Our analysis of (7.25) indicates that the performance of the relay network should be 11.39dB worse.
 Reading from the plot, we get a 10dB difference.

-Figure 7.8 and Figure 7.9 show the performance of systems with T = R = 20 and N = 2.
-The rate is again 2.
-Figure 7.8 shows the BER and BLER of the two systems with respect to the total transmit power.
-Figure 7.9 shows the BER and BLER of the two systems with respect to the receive SNR.
-The indicators of the curves are the same as before.
+Figure 7.8: BER/BLER comparison of the relay network with the multiple-antenna system at T = R = 20, rate = 2 and the same total transmit power the same as before.
 It can be seen from the figures that for total transmit power or SNR higher than 20, the slopes of the BER and BLER curves of the two systems are about the same.
 Also, from Figure 7.9 we can see that for SNR less than 14dB, the performance of the two systems are about the same.
 However, the BER and BLER curves of the multiple-antenna system goes down faster than those of the relay network.
 When SNR is high (above 20dB), the performance difference converges.